 The trousers are jeans.

-Adjectives are usually is placed in front of the noun they describe
+Adjectives are usually placed in front of the noun they describe

 We most often place adjectives before the word they are describing, not after.
 Be careful as this is the opposite structure from many other languages.